camillabocciolone/Deep-learning-Homework-2/README.md

-# Deep learning Homework 2
+# Mars Terrain Semantic Segmentation
-Semantic segmentation of 64x128 grayscale images representing Mars terrain and classification of each pixel in 5 categories
+The goal of this project is to develop a Convolutional Neural Network (CNN) for semantic segmentation of 64×128 grayscale images representing Martian terrain.
+The network is designed to classify each pixel into one of five categories: Background, Soil, Bedrock, Sand, and Big Rock.
+This segmentation facilitates detailed analysis of the Martian surface by distinguishing key terrain features.